 Long term oxygen therapy (LTOT).
 Survival benefit of LTOT in COPD demonstrated in two studies in the early 1980s laid the foundation for long-term domiciliary management of hypoxemia.
-The Nocturnal Oxygen Therapy Trial (NOTT)(\geq 19 hours of continuous oxygen compared to \leq 13 hours)(151) and the Medical Research Council (MRC)(\geq 15 hours compared to no oxygen),(152) two RCTs in COPD patients with resting PaO2 \leq 55 mmHg or < 60 mmHg with cor pulmonale or secondary polycythemia showed a survival benefit.
-No significant benefit of LTOT was found in patients with moderate desaturation.(153)
+The Nocturnal Oxygen Therapy Trial (NOTT)( $\geq$ 19 hours of continuous oxygen compared to $\leq$ 13 hours)(163) and the Medical Research Council (MRC)( $\geq$ 15 hours compared to no oxygen),(164) two RCTs in COPD patients with resting $PaO_2 \le 55$ mmHg or < 60 mmHg with cor pulmonale or secondary polycythemia showed a survival benefit.
+No significant benefit of LTOT was found in patients with moderate desaturation.(165)

 Non-invasive positive pressure ventilation (NPPV).
-Recent meta-analyses^(131,154) have shown positive results of long-term NPPV in patients with stable COPD.
-Although RCT results have being inconsistent on survival, larger trials with mortality as the primary outcome, enrolling patients with marked hypercapnia and applying higher IPAP levels demonstrated a reduction of mortality.
-(136,155)
+Recent meta-analyses(141,166) have shown positive results of long-term NPPV in patients with stable COPD.
+Although RCT results have being inconsistent on survival, larger trials with mortality as the primary outcome, enrolling patients with marked hypercapnia and applying higher IPAP levels demonstrated a reduction of mortality.(146,167)

 Lung transplantation and lung volume reduction surgery (LVRS).
 Because of the absence of randomized trials, observational data has been used to estimate the survival benefit of lung transplantation, relative to remaining "untransplanted."
-The survival benefit of transplantation varied by disease group, with a 2-year expected benefit in 2/5 of transplanted COPD patients.
-(156)
+The survival benefit of transplantation varied by disease group, with a 2-year expected benefit in 2/5 of transplanted COPD patients.(168)

-LVRS has been shown to prolong survival compared to medical therapy in a very select group of patients with severe COPD, predominantly upper lobe emphysema, and low exercise capacity.
-(157) Among patients with non-upper-lobe emphysema and high exercise capacity, mortality was higher in the surgery group than in the medical-therapy group.
+LVRS has been shown to prolong survival compared to medical therapy in a very select group of patients with severe COPD, predominantly upper lobe emphysema, and low exercise capacity post-rehabilitation.(169) Among patients with non-upper-lobe emphysema and high exercise capacity post-rehabilitation, mortality was higher in the surgery group than in the medical-therapy group.